Story of the Ski Aviators

 From 70s to 80s

 The 80s saw a progression in style from the funky to the 'out there' to the sometimes downright crazy!
-But the mid-80s still had some golden years with a new style dominating on the mountain.
+But the mid-80s had some golden years with a new style dominating on the mountain.
 A return to the more classic aviator-shape of the 30s and 40s, the 'teardrop' became more pronounced.
-Hazlewood is our unapolegetic celebration of ski sunglasses from this era, complete with double-gradient mirror lenses and all.
+Hazlewood is our unapologetic celebration of ski sunglasses from this era, complete with classic mirror lenses.